 The Arlington Baths Club War Memorial displays 39 names from the Second World War.

-One of those is Archibald McKellar, who is still remembered today as a Battle of Britain fighter pilot, and the first to shoot down an enemy aircraft over the British Isles.
+One of those is Archibald McKellar, who is still remembered today as a fighter pilot, who took part in the Battle of Britain and was the first pilot to shoot down an enemy aircraft over the British Isles.

 Archibald Ashmore (“Archie”) McKellar was born in Paisley on 10 April 1912, the son of John and Margaret McKellar, and was educated at Shawlands Academy on the Southside of Glasgow.

 As a young man, he joined his father’s general contractor and construction business as a plasterer.

 According to his biography on Wikipedia, “McKellar was also a keen fitness enthusiast and, despite his short stature, built up a great physical strength.
 Though he enjoyed wine and smoked the occasional pipe or cigar he kept in peak physical shape until his death.”

 We know he joined the Baths as a senior (adult) member in 1930 when he was 18 years old.
 It’s probable that he’d also been a member as a boy.
 At this point he was living at 33 Airth Drive in Mosspark on the Southside of Glasgow.